 Learning to Drive (2014) is a film with a simple plot and was an untaxing watch.
-Darwan is a Sikh immigrant living in New York, he is around 50 years yet not sure when he wants to get married, and works as a driving instructor and a cabbie.
+Darwan is a Sikh immigrant living in New York, he is around 50 years yet not sure when he wants to get married and works as a driving instructor and a cabbie.
 Having learnt her husband of three decades is divorcing her, Wendy is struggling to come to terms with her new life.
-Wendy wants to keep visiting her daughter who is living on a farm, but unable to go there as she doesn’t know driving.
+Wendy wants to keep visiting her daughter who is living on a farm but is unable to go there as she doesn’t know driving.
 The story is about how the two help each other, without any ‘romantic’ feelings towards each other.

-The driving lessons portions reminded of a Hebrew film I saw “Zinuk BaAlia (2015)” which had an elderly gentleman taking driving lessons (relearning due to a court order) from a young lady instructor.
+The driving lessons portions reminded me of a Hebrew film I saw “Zinuk BaAlia (2015)” which had an elderly gentleman taking driving lessons (relearning due to a court order) from a young lady instructor.